wingify/readme-central/docs/Integrations/fme-push-vwo-data-integrations/fme-integration-segment.md

 Segment is a customer data platform that collects, cleans, and routes user data to multiple analytics tools and data warehouses.
 It acts as a single hub for all your customer data, allowing you to send information once and distribute it to multiple destinations like analytics tools, data warehouses, marketing platforms, and customer engagement tools.

-Integrating FME with Segment offers significant benefits.
-FME sends feature flag and event data to Segment, which then routes this data to all connected destinations.
+Integrating FE with Segment offers significant benefits.
+FE sends feature flag and event data to Segment, which then routes this data to all connected destinations.
 This allows you to see which feature flag variations users are exposed to across your entire analytics stack.
 By correlating user behavior with specific experiments, you can gain deeper, data-driven insights into the real impact of your feature rollouts and campaigns.

 ## Prerequisites